Algogator/gsoc-2018/README.md

 4. What's next for you?
 In Fedora?
 In general?
-   I plan on working on the feedback we received at FLOCK 2018 to have the site ready for Fedora Appreciation Week and in the mean time
+   I plan on working on the feedback we received at FLOCK 2018 to have the site ready for Fedora Appreciation Week and in the mean time I am planning on submitting a proposal for Fedora Women's Day.